ajaywanekar/MNIST-Dataset-classification-using-PyTorch/README.md

-# MNIST Dataset classification using PyTorch
+# Number Recognition using PyTorch

 This project demonstrates the implementation of the LeNet-5 convolutional neural network for handwritten digit recognition using the MNIST dataset.